lukecarbis/digging-for-fire/content/posts/pita-devlog-1.md

 This step is well covered by existing tools.
 You could use music production software like Logic or Garageband, a simpler tool like Voice Memos or Quicktime, or a SaaS that also handles video calls like [Riverside](https://riverside.fm).
 Most of these tools have native Mac and iOS apps.
 Most are easy to use and well established.

 ### 2. Edit
 When it comes time to edit, things get a little trickier.
 You could learn some of the more advanced features of Logic or Garageband, keeping the editing and recording software the same.
-Or you could try AI tools like [Descript](http://descript.com) which automatically trim silences and remove filler words.
+Or you could try AI tools like [Descript](http://descript.com) which automatically trims silences and remove filler words.
 Many podcasters swear by [Ferrite](https://apps.apple.com/au/app/ferrite-recording-studio/id1018780185), an iPadOS native app that makes podcast editing famously simple using the Apple Pencil.
 Again, there are many native apps, and while editing software can be more complex, there's lots of help to be found online.

 ### 3. Publish
 This is where things take a bit of a turn.
 You've recorded and edited your podcast in Garageband, and managed to export it as an M4A file.
 Now what?
 Or maybe you recorded in Voice Memos on your iPad, and edited using Ferrite.
 Again, what to do now that you've exported that file?